FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Windows.md

 The build process runs on Ubuntu, meaning you have to virtualise a UNIX environment.
 Windows Subsystem for Linux will provide this environment.

 Open the command prompt (Win+R, type "cmd" then press enter).
-Inside the command prompt type `wsl --install Ubuntu`.
+Inside the command prompt type `wsl --install -d Ubuntu`.
 This should start the installation process.
 You will be asked to enter a username and a password.

 [[/img/building-tutorial/wslUbuntu.png]]